Battle of Pagan

 The Battle of Pagan was fought in 1287 between the Yuan dynasty of China and the Pagan Kingdom of Burma.
-The invasion ended the Pagan Kingdom, which disintegrated into several small kingdoms.
+Although the Mongol advance was halted, the war ended the Pagan Kingdom as a polity, which disintegrated into several small kingdoms.

 Overview

 The battle was initiated by the Yuan dynasty, which sensed an opportunity in the political turmoil caused by their successful 1283 invasion of the Pagan Empire in the Battle of Bhamo.
 After Bhamo, the Yuan army penetrated the Irrawaddy River valley and established garrisons there.
 The political turmoil of these events tempted Kublai Khan's grandson Esen-Temür, who was stationed in Yunnan, into action.
 Temür led a large army down the Irrawaddy river valley and attempted to capture Pagan city.

 The Burmese king Narathihapate fled Pagan to Lower Burma leaving the Burmese defenses under the three brother commanders of Myinsaing, Athinkhaya, Yazathingyan, and Thihathu.
 The king is remembered in Burmese history as Tayokpyemin (lit. "the king who ran away from the Chinese").
 According to mainstream traditional (colonial-era) scholarship, the Mongol army ignored the imperial orders to evacuate; fought its way down to Pagan with the loss of 7000 men; occupied the city; and sent out detachments to receive homage, one of which reached south of Prome.
 But not all colonial period scholars agreed with the assessment as none of the contemporary Mongol/Chinese records specifically mentioned the conquest of Pagan or the temporary completeness of the conquest.

 Recent research shows that the Mongol forces most probably never reached Pagan.
 They were held at bay by the Burmese defenses led by commanders Athinkhaya, Yazathingyan and Thihathu, and probably never got closer than 160 km north of Pagan.
 (An inscription dated 16 February 1293 by the three brothers claimed that they defeated the Mongol army.)
 Even if the Mongols did reach Pagan, the damage they inflicted was probably minimal.
 At any rate, the Mongol army suffered heavy casualties, and retreated north to Tagaung.
 They remained there as the treaty was now void.